 What would you do if you were falsely charged by the US Department of Justice for stealing technology secrets for another country?
 The news of attacks on Asian people in the US has refocused attention on the situation for scientists and students working in the US.

-Join physicist Xiaoxing Xi of Temple University for this free interactive broadcast as he talks about his experiences with the DOJ, his concerns about racial profiling, and how the scientific community can best support Asian scientists in the US.
+Join physicist Xiaoxing Xi of Temple University as he talks about his experiences with the DOJ, his concerns about racial profiling, and how the scientific community can best support Asian scientists in the US.

 This ACS Webinar is moderated by Andrea Widener of C&EN and co-produced with Chemical & Engineering News.

 - A personal account of what occurs when the DOJ charges someone for stealing secrets